haroldoland/simpleton/README.md

 # simpleton
 A repository for simpletons

-This is a very simple project that any simpliton can understand.
+This is a very simple project that any simpleton can understand.